UWPCE-PythonCert/PythonCertDevel/_sources/exercises/mailroom-oo.rst.txt

 A complete program
 ------------------

-It was quite resonable to build the simple MailRoom program using a single module, a simple data structure, and functions that manipulate that data structure.
+It was quite reasonable to build the simple MailRoom program using a single module, a simple data structure, and functions that manipulate that data structure.